 Review of our Journey

-On January 6, 1919, Pastor Cassius B. Hughes returned to Jamaica to reopen the West Indian Training School (WITS) in Mandeville which was closed in Riversdale, St. Catherine, in 1913.
+On January 6, 1919, Pastor Cassius B. Hughes returned to Jamaica to reopen the West Indian Training School (WITS) in Mandeville which was founded in 1907 but later closed in 1913.
 While he was the first principal of the educational institution, as an ordained minister, he functioned as the first pastor of the campus church.
 Under his leadership, the great house on the Coolsworthy property in Mandeville served as living, classroom, and worship space for the WITS students .

 Pastor Hughes concluded his ministry on October 11, 1920 and was replaced by Pastor W.H.
 Wineland as principal.
 He led the effort to build the first campus chapel in 1927 that hurricane Charlie destroyed on August 17, 1951.
 It was rebuilt in the summer of 1952 under the leadership of the new principal/pastor, Dr. M. J Sorensen.